-- 401 COMPLIANCE SCHEDULE: An owner or operator of any unit subject to Section 301 must demonstrate compliance with this rule by the following dates. - 401.1 For units installed after (date of adoption); within 60 days after initial operation. - 401.2 For units installed on or before (date of adoption): (three months after date of adoption). - SOURCE TESTING FREQUENCY: The owner or operator of any unit subject to the emissions limits set forth in Section 301 must perform an initial source test prior to the applicable compliance date specified in Section 401 and must perform an emissions source test once every second calendar year using the test methods specified in Section 501 and maintain records as provided in Section 502. - 402.1 Any unit that is equipped with a continuous emissions monitoring system (CEMS) must conduct accuracy testing using the methods specified in Section 501 of this rule once every calendar year. - 403 SOURCE TESTING PROTOCOL: At least 30 days prior to the scheduled source test date, the owner or operator of any unit subject to this rule must submit a source test plan to the Air Pollution Control Officer.
+- LOSS OF EXEMPTION LOW FUEL USAGE: Effective January 1, 2019 for any unit that loses its exemption pursuant to Section 115.2, the owner or operator must conduct an initial source test and demonstrate compliance with the requirements of Section 301 or 302 within one year from the end of the calendar year in which the unit first did not meet the requirements for exemption in Section 115.
+The unit subsequently will not qualify for exemption pursuant to Section 115. - 4032 SOURCE TESTING FREQUENCY: Except as provided in Sections 115 and 402, The owner or operator of any unit subject to the emissions limits set forth in Section 301 or 302 must perform emission source testing using the test methods specified in Section 501 of this rule according to the following schedule and maintain records as provided in Section 502: - 403.1 Initial source test: aAn initial source test to verify compliance on or before prior to the applicable compliance date specified in Section 401. - 403.2 Periodic source testing: A periodic and must perform an emissions source test once every second calendar year after the initial source test using the test methods specified in Section 501 and maintain records as provided in Section 502. - 4032.34 Any unit that is equipped with a continuous emissions monitoring system (CEMS) must conduct accuracy testing using the methods specified in Section 501 of this rule once every calendar year. - SOURCE TESTING PROTOCOL: At least 30 days prior to the scheduled source test date, the owner or operator of any unit subject to this rule must submit a source test plan to the Air Pollution Control Officer.
 At least seven days prior to the source test date, the owner or operator must notify the Air Pollution Control Officer of the exact date and time of the source test.
 A final source test report, and the applicable source test observation and evaluation fee as authorized under Rule 301, must be submitted to the Air Pollution Control Officer within 60 days following the actual source test date.